taha007860/Python-Programming/README.md

 # Python-Programming
-This repository presents problems in python programming.
+This repository presents problems in python programming for a course called "Python Programming MOOC 2023" in Helsinki University and some freeCodeCamp Python Exercises.
 I included my answers (correct tested answers).